- What does a delay effect do in music and what are the major methods of creating delay?

 While there are plenty of analog delay pedals that feature bucket brigade circuits today, you can’t technically have a true “analog” delay that features a fully analog bucket brigade circuit.
 This is because the bucket brigade circuit “samples” the voltage in a way that is not a true representation of the input.
 It’s similar to digital sampling, but with voltage instead of bits.

-Bucket brigade circuits were also pioneering in the effects realm because they are able to accurately recreate shorter echoes than tape delays, which makes them much more suitable for both “slapback” delay sounds and for use in chorus and flanging effects.
+Bucket brigade circuits were also pioneering in the effects realm because they can accurately recreate shorter echoes than tape delays, which makes them much more suitable for both “slapback” delay sounds and for use in chorus and flanging effects.

 3. Digital Delay